(1) Contribute to the Class Wikis

 - Develop a discussion group for your class with two or more threaded discussions.
 Include a link to the discussion group and passcode if necessary.
 Include a screen capture of your threaded discussion.

-- Contribute a real question to the assignment fourm (discussion group), and a real answer to someone else's question and provide a screen capture of your contributions.
+- Contribute a real question to the assignment forum (discussion group), and a real answer to someone else's question and provide a screen capture of your contributions.
+Provide a link or screen capture showing your work.

 - Discuss the potential benefits and concerns of electronic discussion groups in the secondary school environment.